What is a Spill Kit – Everything You Need to Know

 what is a spill kit

-There are many hazardous substances used in workplaces.
-If these substances are uncontrollably released, they can have devastating consequences for personnel, premises or the environment.
+Many hazardous substances are used in workplaces.
+If these substances are uncontrollably released, they can have devastating consequences for personnel, premises and the environment.

 What is a Spill Kit?

-A Spill Kit is a set of equipment that is designed to remove hazardous substances quickly and efficiently should they spill.
-They are intended to be used on small spills or leaks of a variety of substances.
+A spill kit is a set of equipment designed to remove hazardous substances quickly and efficiently should they spill.
+It is intended for use on small spills or leaks of various substances.

-The materials within a Spill Kit can be used to limit the spread of the substance so it can be neutralized and disposed of.
+The materials in a spill kit can be used to limit the spread of the substance so it can be neutralised and disposed of.

 Spill Kit Training